AJITHRAJ18/CVE_Vulnerable_method/README.md

 - Access to a supported Large Language Model API (Google Gemini, etc.)

 ## Notes

-- This tool is intended for research and educational purposes.
 - The accuracy of the analysis depends on the quality and availability of public information and the language model’s capabilities.

-## License

-[Add your license here]

 ## Acknowledgments